-As at the date of this Base Prospectus, the Co-Arrangers and Dealers provide, among other things, payment services, investments of liquidities, short and long term credit facilities, bank guarantees, hedging products and assistance in relation to commercial paper, bonds and structured products to the Fluvius Economic Group for which certain fees and commissions are being paid.
-These fees represent recurring costs which are being paid to the Dealers as well as to other banks which offer similar services.
-As at the date of this Base Prospectus, the existing financial indebtedness of the Fluvius Economic Group to Belfius Bank SA/NV amounts to approximately EUR 778 million and to BNP Paribas Fortis SA/NV amounts to approximately EUR 505 million.
+As at the date of this Base Prospectus, the Co-Arrangers and Dealers provide, among other things, payment services, investments of liquidities, short- and long-term credit facilities, bank guarantees, hedging products and assistance in relation to commercial paper, bonds and structured products to the Fluvius Economic Group for which certain fees and commissions are being paid.
+These fees represent recurring costs which are being paid to the Co-Arrangers and the Dealers as well as to other banks which offer similar services.
+As at the date of this Base Prospectus, the existing financial indebtedness of the Fluvius Economic Group to Belfius Bank SA/NV amounts to approximately EUR 708 million, to BNP Paribas Fortis SA/NV amounts to approximately EUR 701 million and to BNP Paribas amounts to EUR 0.
 This may, however, evolve over time.
 Each of the Co-Arrangers and Dealers may also hold from time to time debt securities and/or other financial instruments of the Fluvius Economic Group.
 Furthermore, the Dealers and the Agent receive customary commissions in relation to the offer of Notes and, to the extent that any such commissions are borne by the Noteholders, such commissions may reduce the yield of the Notes for the relevant Noteholders.
 Please also refer to the risk factor entitled "Fees, commissions and/or inducements included in the issue price and/or the offer price may negatively affect the yield of on the Notes".